DEAR MISS MANNERS: Was it tacky of me to throw my own birthday party?

 GENTLE READER: You and all the other single ladies he knows, some of whom are probably ahead of you in line.
 You may be sure that he and his friends would snicker about this tasteless and unsubtle way of saying, "Now that she's finally gone, what about me?"

-Miss Manners suggests you try to make friends with this gentleman in the normal way instead.
+Miss Manners suggests that instead, you try to make friends with this gentleman in the normal way.
 When you see him at your club, start a conversation.
 If it or you seems to interest him, you are both free to suggest continuing it later.

 Miss Manners is the pseudonym of Judith Martin.
+Miss Manners runs Mondays and Wednesdays.
 Contact her at email@example.com.